 For detailed information please refer to

 Restrictions in WA changed due to a recent outbreak.
 Current wedding restrictions allow for only 150 guests with a 1 person per 4sqm density.
 Staff are not included within this number.
 Indoor & outdoor private gatherings are limited to 20 people only.
 Masks must be worn when you are outside of your residential home at any indoor facility.

 There is currently no limit to guest numbers in the Territory, however common sense and social distancing measures remain in place.

 The size of the wedding venue in Tasmania will determine the guest count, with a maximum of 250 people adhering to the 1 person per 2sqm density requirements.
 This includes the bridal party and all wedding vendors.

-Weddings held at a residential location are allowed a maximum of 40 people including the wedding party and vendors, but excluding the people residing in the home.
+Weddings held at a residential location are allowed a maximum of 100 people including the wedding party and vendors, including the people residing in the home.